[6 MIN READ]

 Unless you have prediabetes or diabetes, it is best to avoid or minimize your intake of artificial sweeteners even if you are trying to achieve a low-sugar or low-GI diet.
 The downside to the broad use of artificial sweeteners is that sugar substitutes can change the way we taste food through overstimulation of sugar receptors, making healthy foods that are less sweet or unsweet seem less tasty than sweet treats with little nutritional value.

-The reason some dieticians believe it is acceptable for some people with diabetic conditions to choose artificial sweetener over sugar is that artificial sweeteners do not raise blood sugar levels like real sugars do.
+The reason some dieticians believe it is acceptable for some people with diabetic conditions to choose artificial sweeteners over sugar is that artificial sweeteners do not raise blood sugar levels like real sugars do.
 If you are managing prediabetes or diabetes, it is best to consult your endocrinologist and a registered dietician to understand which artificial sweeteners they recommend and in what amounts.
 Can artificial sweeteners be a part of an otherwise healthy diet?
 Yes, but depending on your health sensitivities and the amount you plan to consume, you should be knowledgeable about the potential tradeoffs to avoid taking two steps forward, and three steps back relative to your overall health.

 Extreme sugar reduction efforts, are they worth it?

-For everyone else, including people trying to better manage weight gain as they age, stave off potential genetic risks for pre-diabetes, or even for those wanting more energy and to feel better in general, the question of worth really boils down to a quality of life question as it relates to short-term sacrifice for long-term benefit.
+For everyone else, including people trying to better manage weight gain as they age, stave off potential genetic risks for pre-diabetes or even for those wanting more energy and to feel better in general, the question of worth really boils down to a quality-of-life question as it relates to short-term sacrifice for long-term benefit.

 Watch this video on the importance of regular blood sugar monitoring: